 6. Memberful

 MemberfulMemberful is a plugin installed on your site to offer memberships.
-It has a different working pattern, unlike Patreon.
+Unlike Patreon, it has a different working pattern.
 If you have an existing site and want a tool to offer subscriptions to your audience, Memberful will be a great choice.

 This tool is beneficial as users can provide a personified interface to their fans.
 There are several membership plans that one can opt for.
 However, the plans are expensive, so it is only recommended for established content creators.